 There are distractions at home; some that can’t be escaped.
 Family members, pets, deliveries to the door… your staff are likely to be impacted somehow in a way that’s different from the usual office day-to-day.

 So while their availability is key to their job - and that means covering core working hours - it’s not always possible to track hours worked 100% accurately, or expect the same level of consistency day by day as you can in an office environment.

 What should matter the most is that key deliverables are achieved to an appropriate standard.

 Tools to help you keep in touch and stay organised

-The rise of communications, collaboration and project planning software and apps like Skype, Go to Meeting, MS Teams, Zoom, Slack, and Trello, means it’s almost as easy to speak with your team and mange projects remotely as when in the office.
+The rise of communications, collaboration and project planning software and apps like Skype, Go to Meeting, MS Teams, Zoom, Slack, and Trello mean it’s almost as easy to speak with your team and manage projects remotely as when in the office.
 Appropriate use of these tools is key to keeping remote workers engaged and allocating work effectively – remember to be consistent in chosen platforms and ensure that employees are trained in using them confidently and efficiently.
-Don’t make the common mistake of hiding behind audio – video conferencing is the only way of allowing colleagues to “see” each other – helping them to maintain a sense of belonging (and encouraging them to get out of their pyjamas before starting work)!
+Don’t make the common mistake of hiding behind audio–video conferencing is the only way of allowing colleagues to “see” each other – helping them to maintain a sense of belonging (and encouraging them to get out of their pyjamas before starting work)!

 Final thoughts….is remote leadership: the future of management?